Charity no 1161250

 Tyne ARC - Water Safety Rules

 All members are asked to read the club’s Water Safety Rules when they join.
 We’ve tried to keep these simple, sensible and to a minimum but we do ask members to follow these basics, even if they are using their own boat and equipment.
 It's in everyone’s best interests.
-In particular, the document gives very clear guidelines on competency and related levels of supervision required for water outings.

 Launch driving

 We currently train new volunteers in-house.
-We are moving towards requiring all launch drivers to have RYA Level 2 Powerboat Handling certificates,
+We are moving towards requiring all launch drivers to have RYA Level 2 Powerboat Handling certificates.

 Event risk assessments and safety plans